White Shark Regulations & Permits

 Activities that involve White Shark attraction or approach typically fall into the following permit categories:

-NOAA has released a Draft Programmatic Environmental Assessment (PEA) to evaluate possible activities related to White Shark attraction and approach anticipated to be proposed by research and education projects for which sanctuary staff can reasonably expect to receive permit applications over the next five years.
-These activities were evaluated because they may have the potential to affect White Sharks within the Greater Farallones National Marine Sanctuary (GFNMS) management area.
-This PEA also considers various methodologies that may be proposed by applicants to conduct White Shark research or education projects in the sanctuaries.
+In 2014, NOAA released a Draft Programmatic Environmental Assessment (PEA) tto evaluate possible activities related to white shark attraction and approach anticipated to be proposed by research and education projects.
+These activities were evaluated because they may have the potential to affect White Sharks within the Greater Farallones National Marine Sanctuary management area.
+This PEA also considersed various methodologies that may be proposed by applicants to conduct White Shark research or education projects in the sanctuaries.